TomB30/camp-manager/USAGE_GUIDE.md

 **Method 2: Move Between Events**
 1. Click on an event to open details
-2. In the modal, you'll see enrolled children
+2. In the modal, you'll see enrolled campers
 3. Drag a child from the enrolled list
 4. Drop them onto another event in the calendar